Gregwar/blocks.js/README.md

 It is an object containing:

 * `name`: the name of the field, should not contain special chars
-* `prettyName`: the pretty name of the field, which will be printed in the blocks title, can contain special characters
+* `label`: the label of the field, which will be printed in the blocks title, can contain special characters
 * `attrs`: a string containg field attributes, can contain `input`, `output` and/or `editable`.
 For instance: `"editable input"`